 A Decade of Pertinent Crisis

 For many, the world we live in today is as incomprehensible as the chemical composition of the geological layers underneath the soil we tread on.
-In times where sixty years of European history is about to be turned around, it is increasingly difficult to get a firm grasp on what is happening in the world.
+In times where seventy years of European history is about to be turned around, it is increasingly difficult to get a firm grasp on what is happening in the world.

 Information comes to us at speed far beyond our brains can process.
 We remain mostly unaware of the impact of events on our daily lives.
 Even if you follow everything that happens, it remains challenging to remember what happened last month.
 Social media bombards us with little more than trivia, while outside of that bubble, the world is experiencing a drastic shift in global power relations.